coralogix/telemetry-shippers/otel-ecs-fargate/README.md

 }
 ```

-Note: Don't confuse Task Role for Task Execution Role, this permission needs to be added to the Task Execution Role.
-(Contrary to the fluentbit Logs integration)
+Note: This permission needs to be added to the Task Execution Role.

 After adding the above container to your existing Task Definition, your applications can submit their traces and metrics exports to http://localhost:4318/v1/traces and /v1/metrics.
 It will also collect container metrics from all containers in the Task Definition.